Reserved political positions: Manipulation

 Komšić's 2010 election results by municipality expressed as a percentage of total valid votes for each municipality.
 Note that the Bosniak and Croat members of the Presidency are elected from the Federation of Bosnia and Herzegovina entity, while the Serb member is elected from the Republika Srpska entity (greyed out on the map).

 In some cases, there is only one electoral roll allowing everyone to vote for reserved political positions even if they are not member of said community.

 Since the introduction of the party-vote in 2000, the South Schleswig Voters' Association is in all Schleswig-Holstein (Germany) electable.
 The court ruled that the SSW is excepted from the threshold as long as the Danish & Frisian minorities remain dominant in the party and its program.

 Croatia and Croat parties in Bosnia-Herzegovina accused Željko Komšić to owe his victories as the Croat Member of the Presidency to the votes of the much larger Bosniak community.

+After the 2016 Croatian parliamentary election, two people were found guilty for paying voters to register as Hungarian and the turnout was higher by around 800 people.
+The Democratic Union of Hungarians of Croatia won with 2,731 votes (53%) in total.

 In the 2021 Kosovan parliamentary election, the Romani Initiative and the United Community (Bosniak) were accused of having been backed by the Serb List and got many of their votes in Serb-majority communities.

 Patriarch Louis Raphaël I Sako and other Christian politicians accused the Babylon Movement (which won 4 out of 5 seats in the 2021 Iraqi parliamentary election) of having a Shia Muslim voter base.
 Similarly, the independent Christian candidate Farouq Hanna Atto is said to owe his victory to the Kurdistan Democratic Party.
 According to estimations, the KDP transferred 125,000 votes and the Patriotic Union of Kurdistan 12,000 to win quota seats in the 2025 Iraqi parliamentary election.

 The Russian Party, which won a mandate 2023 Serbian parliamentary election without crossing the threshold, openly stated that their members are "Russophiles, Serbs who have Russia in their hearts, as well as Russian descendants".
-The Green Party, which won a seat in 2016, was registered as a Slovak minority party because of the financial expenses for an usual party.
+The Green Party, which won a seat in 2016, was registered as a Slovak minority party because of the financial expenses for a usual party.
 In the 2022 election, League of Social Democrats of Vojvodina endorsed Together for Vojvodina (a Rusyn party) which also had LSV members on their list.

 Team Fouad Ahidar became second largest Dutchophone party in the 2024 Brussels Parliament election.
 While its founder Fouad Ahidar himself is bilingual and the party targeted Muslim voters, he was already elected for the Dutchophone Vooruit before and could not switch his language groups effectively turning it into an advantage.